highbyte/dotnet-6502/tools/vscode-extension/DEBUGGING.md

 A == $FF && X == 0      ; Both conditions must be true
 A == $00 || A == $FF    ; Stop when A is either 0 or 255
-PC == $C080             ; Stop when PC reaches a specific address
+PC == $C080             ; Stop when PC reaches a specific address RASTER == 100 && CYCLE >= 20 ; C64: stop at this line only when the VIC-II is at raster line 100, cycle 20 or later
 ```

 **Notes:**